Back to guides

 3. User navigates to the shopping cart

-If you need to scan multiple pages on a particular journey, you will need to create separate scenarios.
+The scan will only be performed on the final page (the shopping cart).
+If you need to scan multiple pages during a particular journey, you will need to create separate scenarios.

+A scenario consists of three parts: name, initial page URL, and scenario script.
 Authoring scenario scripts is similar to programming in a functional programming language.
-Scenario scripts are written using standard JavaScript, plus a few high-level functions provided by our scenario SDK.
+These scripts are written using standard JavaScript, along with a few high-level functions provided by our scenario SDK.

-Debugging guide:
+Debugging Guide:

 1. In this scenario, we intentionally changed the selector in line 4 (to ‘oops..’) to ensure the journey test will fail: